vryy/4C/doc/readthedocs/developer_cmake.rst

 - The top-most install directory of a dependency is supplied by the `FOUR_C_<PACKAGE>_ROOT` variable.
   When possible we try to use CMake files exported by dependencies.
 For older libraries we write our own `Find<package>.cmake` modules.
-- Every function that is supplied by this project starts with `baci_`.
+- Every function that is supplied by this project starts with `FOUR_C_`.
 - CMake files are automatically formatted according to the style defined in `./utilities/code_checks/.cmake-format.yaml`.